curiosity-edu/whiteboard-ai-v1/README.md

 - Panel is the right quarter of the screen.
 Notifications are dismissible cards.
 - History overlay is a full-height overlay over the panel.
 Message bubbles are styled like a chat: question right, answer left.
 - The canvas text created by answers uses `toRichText(finalText)` with a fixed width for readability.
+- The "Add to Canvas" toggle in the AI panel header allows users to control whether responses appear on the canvas.

 ## Development Tips